7,050,000 pageviews

 Raymond Roth: A Scam Artist Who Faked His Death

-According the scheme, Evana would receive the life insurance payout, and Raymond would start a new life in Florida.
-Evana Roth, not a party to the fraud, called the Nassau County Police.
+According the scheme, Evana Roth would receive the life insurance payout and Raymond would start a new life in Florida.
+Mrs. Roth, not a party to the fraud, called the Nassau County Police.

 Jonathan Roth pleaded guilty and was sentenced to probation.

 People who fake their own deaths as a method of defrauding an insurance company rarely succeed.
-The most common technique in crimes like this involves staging phony drownings.
+The most common technique in such crimes involves staging phony drownings.
 Whenever a heavily insured person goes swimming or boating and doesn't come back, and the body is not recovered, alarm bells go of in the insurance company's office.
-In a world in which we are under constant video and computer surveillance, it's hard for insurance scam artists to remain dead very long.
+In a world in which we are under constant video and computer surveillance it's hard for these insurance scam artists to remain dead very long.

 2 comments: